prototypsthlm/Switchboard/README.md

 1. var sb = require('switchboard');

-2. configure keys as above in node_modules/switchboard/connectors
+2. configure keys as above in node_modules/switchboard/connectors /* is this where they are in npm? */

 3. configure and set the switchboard routine: